 Q. What is "crystal sync" and how does it work ?

 A. Crystal sync is another method for producing lip synchronized motion pictures.
-The main difference and the biggest advantage of using this method over cable sync (see above) is the elimination of the umbilical cord between the camera and tape recorder.
+The main difference between this method and cable sync (see above) is the elimination of the umbilical cord between the camera and tape recorder.